Integration of Sustainability Risks (Article 3)

 Hadean’s remuneration policy does not incentivize risk-taking that conflicts with Hadean’s overarching objectives, policies, procedures, or other agreements governing the funds under management, including risks that could harm people, the environment, or the long-term value of investments.

 Our remuneration policy ensures that employees receive a combination of fixed and variable remuneration.
-Variable remuneration shall be based on a holistic of employee performance.
+Variable remuneration shall be based on a holistic assessment and consider, not only financial results, but also alignment with Hadean’s policies and procedures, including with respect to sustainability risk integration.
+All employees shall prioritize the long-term impact of their decisions and actions, refraining from actions that compromise the long-term value of investments for short-term financial or personal gain.
 While no ESG KPIs are directly linked to our remuneration policies, the combination of fixed and variable remuneration – along with the integration of sustainability into our governance framework and investment process – ensures that ESG factors are naturally considered in performance and remuneration reviews.